 Prerequisites: Department of Defense civilian and military attorneys actively engaged in administrative law, operational law, or government contract and fiscal law.
 Non-Department of Defense Federal Government Attorneys may enroll in this course by exception.
 Any applicant who has attended this course within the previous four years will be rejected or disenrolled.

 1) All Department of Defense personnel shall apply for this course through the Army Training Requirements and Resources System (ATRRS).
 Your training coordinator for your command or agency can determine if a seat is available through ATRRS.
-If your organization does not have available seats, students should enroll on the wait list.
+If your organization does not have available seats, students must enroll on the ATRRS waitlist AND complete the course application form below.
+Applicants who do not meet course requirements may be removed from the ATRRS waitlist by the course manager to ensure qualified applicants are afforded an opportunity to attend the course.
 Once enrolled, students will be notified via ATRRS.

 2) Non-Department of Defense personnel may complete the course application below to be approved for enrollment by exception.
-Please direct questions to the course manager: MAJ Daniel Beaudry at email@example.com
+Please complete the form below and indicate that you are a Non-DoD applicant.

 DATA REQUIRED BY THE PRIVACY ACT OF 1974: AUTHORITY: 5 USC 301 PRINICIPAL PURPOSES: PREPARATION OF STUDENT RECORDS NATURE OF DISCLOSURE: VOLUNTARY ROUTINE USES: PREPARATION OF ROSTERS, CERTIFICATES, DIPLOMAS, ATTENDANCE RECORDS EFFECT OF NONDISCLOSURE: STUDENT RECORDS WILL BE INCOMPLETE AND INDIVIDUAL MAY NOT RECEIVE CREDIT FOR COURSE ATTENDANCE